Lifestyles of the Rich and Famous

+Cast and crew

-It was hosted by Robin Leach for the majority of its run.
-When Leach was joined by Shari Belafonte in 1994, the show was renamed Lifestyles with Robin Leach and Shari Belafonte.
-Leach ended each episode with a wish for his viewers that became his signature catchphrase, "champagne wishes and caviar dreams."
+The show was hosted by Robin Leach for the majority of its run.
+Leach was joined by Shari Belafonte in 1994.
+At her request, in order to "bring the show into the '90's", the show was renamed Lifestyles with Robin Leach and Shari Belafonte.
+After Belafonte left in 1995, the show was simply retitled Lifestyles.

+Voice-over artist David Greenspan (aka David Perry) provided narration for most of the segments during the bulk of the show's run and could be heard whenever Leach did not appear on camera.
+Upon Greenspan's death in 1991, various voice-over artists took over narration duties, including Les Marshak and Charlie O'Donnell.

 The theme song, titled "Come with Me Now" and performed by Bill Conti, is from a 1978 film called Five Days from Home.
-It had also been used as one of the theme songs for local morning program AM Los Angeles on KABC-TV.

 Synopsis

-Lifestyles was one of the first shows to feature the lives of the wealthy.
-Later shows such as VH1's The Fabulous Life of... continued this trend.
-The show was largely intended to be an insight into the opulent residences and the glamorous lifestyles of those it profiled.
-However, many of the geographic areas it covered were ideal destinations for vacations, and in his on-camera appearances, Leach indirectly made references to resorts and tourist attractions.
-David Greenspan (a.k.a.
-David Perry), who was the voice-over narrator for most of the segments during the bulk of the show's run and could be heard whenever Leach did not appear on camera, made more direct references to such resorts and such tourist attractions.
+Lifestyles was created by Al Masini (also credited with Solid Gold, Entertainment Tonight, and Star Search).
+It was one of the first shows to feature the lives of the wealthy, largely intended to be an insight into the opulent residences and the glamorous lifestyles of those it profiled.
+However, many of the geographic areas it covered were also ideal destinations for vacations, and in his on-camera appearances, Leach indirectly made references to resorts and tourist attractions.
+Greenspan, as narrator, made more direct references to such resorts and such tourist attractions.

-Distribution

-Lifestyles was created by Al Masini, who had also created Solid Gold, Entertainment Tonight, and Star Search; all of these were part of his Operation Prime Time project, which he later renamed Television Program Enterprises and later merged with Rysher Entertainment to form Rysher TPE, though neither Solid Gold nor Entertainment Tonight were ever syndicated by TPE or Rysher.
-All four programs are now owned by CBS Media Ventures.

-Spinoff
+Leach ended each episode with a wish for his viewers that became his signature catchphrase, "champagne wishes and caviar dreams."

+Lifestyles originally aired in syndication from 1984-1995.
+ABC aired re-edited segments of the show, along with some new footage, at 11:00 A.M.
+(EST) during its daytime schedule from April 7 to June 13, 1986, and from June 30 to September 5, 1986.
+It was replaced on the daytime schedule by its spinoff, Fame, Fortune and Romance, which ran until May 1987.

+Lifestyles was Emmy nominated for "Outstanding Informational Special" in 1984.

+Spin-off

 Lifestyles had two companion spinoff series.
 One was Runaway with the Rich and Famous, also hosted by Leach.
+Runaway focused on taking viewers on vacations with celebrities to exotic foreign locations.
 The series also aired in first-run syndication, from 1986 to 1994.
 There was also Fame, Fortune and Romance, broadcast on ABC from 1986 to 1987.